 It’s essential to understand better the kind of laptop you need.
-You should now match your need with the right processor speed, cores, cache, and cooling effect of the laptop you need.
+You should now match your needs with the right processor speed, cores, cache, and cooling effect for the laptop you need.

 Remember that complex tasks require a higher clock speed and a higher number of processor cores.
 Those are the main factors to consider before deciding which laptop to buy.